-Research Assignment: Your research report is due in hardcopy by 4 p.m.
-Friday, Nov.
-30th, 2012 in the Distance Studies office.
+Research Assignment: Your research report is due in hardcopy at the beginning of class April 3, 2013.
 You are also required to submit a digital copy of your assignment to Turnitin.com by midnight on the same day.
 (Passwords and directions for doing so will be provided online near the deadline.)

 Penalties: A penalty of 5% for the first day and 2% for each day thereafter (including each day of a weekend or holiday) shall apply to all late research assignments.
-Failure to submit an abstract in the format described above by deadline shall result in a deduction of 5% from the overall mark of your assignment.